 Up to 80 percent of the top-selling home routers on the market are vulnerable to attacks, according to an April 2015 article on Techworld.
-Because of the lack of basic security practice on the part of Internet service providers (ISPs), there are a number of hacker-controlled routers used to launch distributed denial-of-service (DDoS) attacks.
-Computer repair experts point out that the Linux Spike Trojan malware nicknamed “MrBlack,” which security firm Incapsula discovered in December 2014, is one of the more prevalent, spanning across 109 countries and over 40,000 routers in small offices and home offices.
+Because of the lack of basic security practices on the part of Internet service providers (ISPs), there are a number of hacker-controlled routers used to launch distributed denial-of-service (DDoS) attacks.
+Computer repair experts point out that the Linux Spike Trojan malware nicknamed “MrBlack,” which security firm Incapsula discovered in December 2014, is one of the more prevalent, spanning 109 countries and over 40,000 routers in small offices and home offices.

 MrBlack is malware that infects routers and spreads to other devices.
 Sometimes, infected routers search for open secure shell (SSH) ports and access them using the device’s default credentials.
-In other words, the malware infects routers that still have default security credentials so it can access the device remotely.
-After infecting a router, MrBlack and its variants perform tasks like cookie hijacking, man-in-the-middle (MITM) attacks, eavesdropping on communications and accessing local network devices.
+In other words, the malware infects routers that still have default security credentials so they can access the device remotely.
+After infecting a router, MrBlack and its variants perform tasks like cookie hijacking, man-in-the-middle (MITM) attacks, eavesdropping on communications, and accessing local network devices.

 Incapsula found that the hardest hit routers are those made by Ubiquiti, which the company leases on a monthly basis.
 While most of the command and control centers that launched attacks are in Asia, where Ubiquiti hardware is largely available, 21.7 percent are in the U.S. In regards to computer repair, Portland experts warn that anyone with lenient router credentials may be at risk for a similar type of attack.

 How to Protect Routers at Home and Your Business